 - Accident-only – Covers incidents and injuries.
 Examples of protected items include broken bones, torn or broken nails, and eye trauma.

 Start by taking stock of what you and your Lab need most.
 And remember that different companies have different stipulations in what might appear to be the same coverage.
-Plus, companies may categorize their plans in different ways, further confusing you.
+Plus, companies may categorize their plans differently, further confusing you.

 For example, insurers might categorize their accident and illness coverage in silver, gold, and platinum packages.
 Each package will have different levels of coverage, all with varying limits, deductibles, etc. Multiple options are great for personalizing the policy to suit your needs and budget, but they can make it confusing too.
 The most important thing to do is to read the fine print before taking out a policy.